 Preterm is defined as babies born alive before 37 weeks of pregnancy are completed.
 There are sub-categories of preterm birth, based on gestational age:

 An estimated 15 million babies are born too early every year.
 That is more than 1 in 10 babies.
 Almost 1 million children die each year due to complications of preterm birth.
-Preterm survivors often suffer from lifelong disabilities, such as visual and hearing impairments, chronic lung disease, long-term cardiovascular ill health, learning difficulties and behavioural impairments.
+Preterm survivors often suffer from lifelong disabilities, such as visual and hearing impairments, chronic lung disease, long term cardiovascular ill health, learning difficulties and behavioral impairments.

 Babies born too soon are between 6 and 26 times more likely to die during the first four weeks of their lives than babies born at term.
 Preterm birth complications account for a third (35%) of all the world’s 2.8 million newborn deaths worldwide, which makes prematurity the leading direct cause of newborn mortality.

 And in almost all countries with reliable data, preterm birth rates are increasing.
 Despite declining global rates, newborn deaths represent a growing proportion of all under-five deaths.
 This highlights that progress has been slower in tackling mortality in the first four weeks of life (neonatal period) than reducing mortality in older babies and children.